Behind a blastproof door and through a cordon of armed guards searching for hidden weapons, Meena Rahmani is planning her day.

 Rahmani, whose family fled the country when the Taliban took power, is one of many Afghans who have since returned.
 But unlike the vast array of health workers, diplomats, government officials, and aid workers who've come back, Rahmani is doing something no one else has ever done.

 And she's doing it one strike at a time.

-Welcome to Strikers ?
-Afghanistan's first and only bowling alley.
-It's a stark contrast to the world outside, filled with barbed wire, armed soldiers, and concrete blast-proof barriers.
+Welcome to Strikers -- Afghanistan's first and only bowling alley.
+It's a stark contrast to the world outside, which is filled with barbed wire, armed soldiers, and concrete blast-proof barriers.
 Inside, it's a different world: Strobe lights, a menu with nachos and pizzas, and families enjoying a night out together.

 It's so authentic, so western, you'll even hear the latest Rihanna tunes blaring from the alley's many speakers.

 "They should feel like they're not in Afghanistan, a war torn country," Rahmani says.
 "They should feel like they could spend hours here in total peace of mind."